Simplicial Flat Norm with Scale: Introduction

 \subsection{Our Contributions}

 We define a {\em simplicial} flat norm (SFN) for an input set $T$ given as a subcomplex of the finite oriented simplicial complex $K$ triangulating the set, or underlying space $\Omega$.
 More generally, $T$ is the simplicial representation of a rectifiable current with integer multiplicities.
 The choices of the higher dimensional sets $S$ are restricted to $K$ as well.
 We extend this definition to the multiscale simplicial flat norm (MSFN) by including a scale parameter $\lambda$.
-SFN is thus a special case of MSFN with the default value of $\lambda=1$.
+The simplicial flat norm is thus a special case of the \MSFN{} with the default value of $\lambda=1$.

 This discrete setting lets us address the worst case complexity of computing flat norm.
 Given its combinatorial nature, one would expect the problem to be difficult in arbitrary dimensions.
-Indeed, we show the problem of computing MSFN is NP-complete by reducing the optimal bounding chain problem (OBCP), which was recently shown to be NP-complete \cite{DuHi2011}, to a special case of the MSFN problem.
-We cast the problem of finding the optimal $S$, and thus calculating MSFN, as an integer linear programming (ILP) problem.
+Indeed, we show the problem of computing the \MSFN{} is NP-complete by reducing the optimal bounding chain problem (OBCP), which was recently shown to be NP-complete \cite{DuHi2011}, to a special case of the \MSFN{} problem.
+We cast the problem of finding the optimal $S$, and thus calculating the \MSFN{}, as an integer linear programming (ILP) problem.
 Given that the original problem is NP-complete, instances of this ILP could be hard to solve.
 Utilizing recent work \cite{DHK2010} on the related optimal homologous chain problem (OHCP), we provide conditions on $K$ under which this ILP problem can in fact be solved in polynomial time.
-In particular, MSFN can be computed in polynomial time when $T$ is $d$-dimensional, and $K$ is $(d+1)$-dimensional and orientable, for all $d \geq 0$.
+In particular, the \MSFN{} can be computed in polynomial time when $T$ is $d$-dimensional, and $K$ is $(d+1)$-dimensional and orientable, for all $d \geq 0$.
 A similar result holds for the case when $T$ is $d$-dimensional, and $K$ is $(d+1)$-dimensional and embedded in $\R^{d+1}$, for all $d \geq 0$.